 Practically every detail of how human bodies look and work the way they do can be attributed to evolution.
-In many cases, evolution has caused humans to adapt to an environmental hardship that’s no longer an existential threat, but humans are still tuned for survival in an ancient world.
+In many cases, evolution has caused humans to adapt to an environmental hardship that’s no longer an existential threat, but humans are still hardwired for survival in an ancient world.

-In particular, humans are programmed to be alert when exposed to daylight, and sleepy when exposed to darkness.
+In particular, we're programmed to be alert when exposed to daylight, and sleepy when exposed to darkness.
 Some scientists believe that it’s specifically the blue component of light (that’s found in sunlight, but not as much, for example, in campfire light) that tells the human body to be alert by blocking the production of melatonin.
 This has led to the development of accessories for mobile devices that filter out blue light.
 The theory is that people can still use their mobile devices in bed, without the blue light telling their brain that it’s daylight and that they should be up and about.

 In instances where environmental and transient noise is unavoidable, many people have found success with a sleep sound machine that generates random white, pink, or brown noise.
 However, experts recommend avoiding inexpensive sleep machines that play looping sounds of rain or oceans.
-While natural environmental sounds can help one enter a relaxed state and stay asleep, many of the low-priced sound machines use short sound loops.
+While natural environmental sounds can help you enter a relaxed state and stay asleep, many of the low-priced sound machines use short sound loops.
 The human brain is very good at pattern recognition, even subconsciously, and the device can lose its effectiveness after it’s heard that same short repeating sound pattern enough times.